 They help us maintain our energy levels, stay focused and productive, prevent overeating at mealtime and satisfy our cravings.
 But…how many times do you find yourself wanting a snack and you are surrounded by nothing but bad choices?
 This may happen on the road (the closest convenience store or fast food restaurant starts calling your name), at work (the dreaded candy jar or vending machine), at the kids’ sporting events (the concession stand) or even in our own homes (grab a bag of chips or have a quick bowl of cereal).

 While opening up a bag of M&Ms or grabbing a hot dog is super-easy, you can resist these temptations with just a little planning.
 And, the best part is your healthy snacks will taste better, and the fiber and protein will keep you feeling satisfied longer (without the post-candy bar regret!).

 Several studies have shown that snacking on processed foods (especially sugar and refined carbs) doesn’t fill you up...it actually leads to more…and more…snacking.
-A much better plan is to always be prepared with REAL food snack options!
+A much better plan is to ALWAYS be prepared with REAL food snack options!

 So, if you are looking for some healthy snack ideas for yourself (or your kids), here are some ideas, including ideas for when you are on the go.
-Maybe you have tried some of these, but hopefully there will be a few new ones to add to your routine and your plan!
+Maybe you have tried some of these, and hopefully there will be a few new ones to add to your routine and your plan!
 (Print a list of the ideas below and keep on your frig for quick reference: REAL Food Snacks Eat REAL America PDF)

-Super (REAL food) snack ideas:
+Super (REAL food) snack ideas!

 - Fruit and cheese kabobs: everything is more fun eaten on a stick!
 Use strawberries, grapes, cheese cubes, or whatever you are craving.